Isometric dilations and von Neumann inequality for finite rank commuting contractions: von-Neumann inequality for finite rank tuples in

+The finiteness assumption for tuples in $\p_n(\clh)$ seems natural for refined (in terms of algebraic varieties) von Neumann inequality.
+However, we do not know how to prove the existence of (explicit) isometric dilations for tuples without the finiteness assumption.

 \textbf{Acknowledgement:} The research of the second named author is supported by DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2015/001094.
-The research of the third named author is supported in part by the Mathematical Research Impact Centric Support (MATRICS) grant, File No : MTR/2017/000522, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.
+The research of the third named author is supported in part by NBHM grant NBHM/R.P.64/2014, and the Mathematical Research Impact Centric Support (MATRICS) grant, File No: MTR/2017/000522 and Core Research Grant, File No: CRG/2019/000908, by the Science and Engineering Research Board (SERB), Department of Science \& Technology (DST), Government of India.